-If there’s one thing I’ve learned from coaching clients who’ve come to me around this time in their lives it’s that whether you’re relieved to have left the relationship or whether you’d rather still be in it, your experience of finding yourself suddenly single can be very daunting indeed.
+If there’s one thing I’ve learned from coaching clients who’ve come to me around this time in their lives, it’s that whether you’re relieved to have left the relationship or whether you’d rather still be in it, your experience of finding yourself suddenly single can be very daunting indeed.
 This can especially be the case if your identity and much of what anchored you to how you saw your place in the world was related to your position as a spouse or partner.
 The world has never looked so full of couples (my blog explains why this is the case) and now you aren’t half of one.

 At some point, perhaps once the initial maelstrom has calmed, thoughts of whether / when to start dating again will start to surface.
-Now if your relationship was a long one and it’s been quite some time since you had a date, that can challenge the confidence of even the most self-assured:
+If your relationship was a long one and it’s been quite some time since you had a date, that can challenge the confidence of even the most self-assured:

 Where will I meet someone?